IDKDeadXD/OEDOCS/docs/help/faq.md

 Money is managed by administrators.
 They add money to player balances through the Admin Panel.
 Players can also earn money by selling items or receiving payments from other players.

 **Can players lose money?**
-Yes, if the death money drop feature is enabled, a set amount is dropped on death.
+Yes.
+If PvP Money is enabled, a set amount is taken from a player when they are killed by another player and given to the killer.
 Players can also spend money in shops or send it to others via `!pay`.

 **What happens if I withdraw money and drop the item?**
 The money item works like any other Minecraft item - if it is not picked up, it will eventually despawn.